peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 Let's say I'm facing a problem I don't know how to solve, like a big bill I can't afford to pay by the deadline.
 A great plan here would be to call the biller and work out a payment program, or defer the bill to a later date, or take some money earmarked for another more lenient bill.
 Maybe none of these are the right strategy, but they're at least trying to solve the problem.

 Instead of taking action, I tend to think to myself, "I'll just deal with this later today."
 Later today turns into tomorrow.
-Tomorow turns into the next day.
+Tomorrow turns into the next day.
 Before you know it, the deadline's here and I need to panic and do something now!
 It doesn't help things that I also need to tell my wife what's wrong, and pretty much force her to go along with my panic plan.

 It's usually some variation of this.